Valid Heteroskedasticity Robust Testing: Numerical results

 \subsection{Power comparison of tests based on size-controlling critical values}

 A power comparison of two tests, both conducted at a given \emph{nominal } significance level $\alpha $, makes sense only if both tests actually are level $\alpha $ tests, i.e., if both tests have a size not exceeding the given $\alpha $.
 For this reason, we now compare the tests obtained from the statistics UC, HC0-HC4, UCR, HC0R-HC4R only when respective \emph{smallest size-controlling critical values} are used.
 Our theoretical results concerning the existence of size-controlling critical values, together with the algorithms for their computation in Appendix \ref{app:algos}, allow for such a comparison in terms of power.
+In all cases considered in this section $q=1$ will hold.

 Throughout, in addition to the power functions of the before-mentioned tests, we also show as a benchmark the power function of the \emph{infeasible } (i.e., oracle) GLS-based $F$-test conducted at the $5\%$-significance level, that makes use of knowledge of $\Sigma $.
 For given $\Sigma \in \mathfrak{C}_{Het}$, the distribution of this infeasible GLS-based $F$-test statistic is (under $P_{X\beta ,\sigma ^{2}\Sigma }$ with $\beta \in \mathbb{ R}^{k}$, $\sigma ^{2}\in (0,\infty )$) a noncentral $F_{1,n-k}$-distribution with noncentrality parameter $\delta ^{2}$, where